rmorgado11/Radio-ProtugaFm/README.md

-# protugafm
-Addon para Kodi da Rádio ProtugaFM
+Plugin for Kodi Rádio ProtugaFM
+Rádio ProtugaFM - A Tua Estação Digital

+Setup/Installation:
+The plugin should be installed through the official Kodi addon repository.